ZarmDev/BTHSHub-Server/README.md

 ❌ Add rate limiting
 ❌ Add friend functionality
-❌ Storing schedules and being able to get other user's schedule (if they are friends)
+❌ Storing schedules and being able to get other user's schedule (if they are friends) ❌ Ability to delete your own account

+## Issues I am aware of
+⚠️In userdatabase, teamdatabase, you can easily screw up some parts of the server by inputting backslashes.
+I will look into a efficient way to parse data from req.data without compromising for security
 # Production notes
 ## Optimizations
 ### Shorten routes